nanoporetech/modkit/book/src/advanced_usage.md

           the new mode.
 This option allows the interpretation of implicit mode tags: residues without modified base probability will be interpreted as being the non-modified base.

+      --motif <MOTIF> <MOTIF>
+          Output pileup counts for only motifs provided.
+The first argument should be the motif sequence and the second argument is the 0-based offset to the base for which pileup base modification counts should be tabulated.
+For example: --motif CGCG 0 indicates to pileup counts for the firs C on the top strand and the  last C (complement to G) on the bottom strand.

+          The --cpg argument is short hand for --motif CG 0.
+This argument can be passed multiple times.
+When more than 1 motif is used, the resulting output BED file will have indicate the motif in the "name" field as <mod_code>,<motif>,<offset>.
+For example, given --motif CGCG 2 --motif CG 0 there will be output lines with name fields such as "m,CG,0" and "m,CGCG,2".
+To use this option with `--combine-strands` all motifs must be reverse-complement palindromic or an error will be raised.

       --cpg
           Only output counts at CpG motifs.
 Requires a reference sequence to be provided.